MiDataInt/mdi-apps-framework/docs/developer-tools/code-utilities.md

-has a series of R scripts that are also sourced whenever an app is loaded, however, these are sourced within the scope of a specific user session and do have access to all session variables without passing them as arguments.
+has a series of R scripts that are also sourced whenever an app is loaded, however, these are sourced within the scope of a specific user session and have access to all session variables without passing them as arguments.

-Please note that many of the scripts in the session utilities folder are used internally by the framework to construct appStep pages and similar, and are less likely to have simple utility functions - see the global utilities, above.
+Please note that many scripts in the session utilities folder are used internally by the framework to construct appStep pages and similar, and are less likely to have simple utility functions - see the global utilities, above.